Table of Contents

 Version History of Java

 Java was originally conceptualized and developed by James Gosling at Sun Microsystems.
 It was first released for public use in 1995.
-Java 12 is the current and latest version of Java.
+Java 13 is the current and latest version of Java.
 From Java 10 onwards, there is a new major version release every 6 months.
-We are expecting Java 13 to be released sometime in September 2019.

 |Version||Release Date||Important Features|